jverzani/SimpleExpressions.jl/docs/src/index.md

 #### Simplification

 No simplification is done so the expressions can quickly become unwieldy.
+The unexported `combine` does light simplfication.
 There is `TermInterface` support, so--in theory--rewriting of expressions, as is possible with the `Metatheory.jl` package, is supported.
 The scaffolding is in place, but waits for the development version to be tagged.